kaalam/document.source/jazz_reference/pages/vision_apis_spaces.md

 permalink: vision_apis_spaces.html
 ---

+{% include important.html content="This document is under development.
+It will be updated for Jazz 1.26." %}

 ## APIs and the BaseAPI class

 Jazz has a [customizable](vision_uplifts.html) http API.
 This API abstracts over all the Containers in the system.
 The `BaseAPI` class is